drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## PEP-427 Wheel
 ### The Wheel Binary Package Format
+"a simpler interface between the build system and the installer.
+The wheel binary package format frees installers from having to know about the build system, saves time by amortizing compile time over many installations, and removes the need to install a build system in the target environment.
 "A versioned archive file that contains Python packages, modules, and other resource files that are used to distribute a Release."<sup> <small><small>[ref](https://packaging.python.org/glossary/#term-distribution-package)</small></small></sup>
 * Source Distribution (sdist)
 * Built Distribution (bdist)